CantaoSu/ASR_TalkingClock/README.md

 ## Team Organization🐧
 ### Project Workflow

-### Member Contributions(in alphabetical order)
+### Member Contributions (in alphabetical order)

 `Cantao Su`

-Participated in the overall application framework design; responsible for the daylight saving time advance reminder feature, the popup for obtaining the user's computer time; recorded audio files for the voice time announcement feature in English (male), Korean (male), and Korean (female); and adhered to Python writing conventions to refactor all code.
+Participated in the overall application framework design; was responsible for the daylight saving time advance reminder feature; the popup for obtaining the user's computer time; recorded audio files for the voice time announcement feature in English (male), Korean (male), and Korean (female); and adhered to Python writing conventions to refactor all code.

 `Weixi Lai`

-Participated in the discussion of the entire program design; responsible for crafting the README.md and requirements.txt files; undertaken the code writing for the English language section, and achieved gender switching for all languages without any code redundancy by implementing gender variable support and function calls.
+Participated in the discussion of the entire programme design; was responsible for crafting the README.md and requirements.txt files; undertook the code writing for the English language section, and achieved gender switching for all languages without any code redundancy by implementing gender variable support and function calls.

 `Yanhua Liao`